-Proposal teams that submit a new proposal to observe some or all SGs of a currently active but unfinished project will have the relevant SGs identified as a “resubmission” by ALMA.
+Proposal teams that submit a new proposal to observe some or all Science Goals (SGs) of a currently active but unfinished project will have the relevant SGs identified as a “resubmission” by ALMA.
 A SG is deemed a “resubmission” if it constitutes a duplication of an active SG following the rules specified in Appendix A of the Users’ Policies and the PI of the relevant previously submitted project is listed as a PI, co-I or co-PI of the corresponding new proposal or the new PI is listed as an investigator on the previous proposal.

 See ALMA Proposer's Guide